Random curves, scaling limits and Loewner evolutions: Proof of the main theorem

 for each $\P \in \Sigma_\disc$. \end{theorem}

 The proof is postponed after an auxiliary result, which is interesting in its own right.
 Namely, the next proposition gives a ``superuniversal'' arms exponent, i.e., the property is uniform for basically all models of statistical physics: under Condition~\ref{def: b unf crossing} a certain event involving six crossings of an annulus has small probability to occur \emph{anywhere}.
 Therefore the corresponding six arms exponent, if it exists, has value always greater than $2$.
+To see this, suppose that the probability of this six arms event in a single annulus $A(z_0,r,R)$ tends to zero as $r^\alpha$ when $r \to 0$.
+Then we can sum over the lattice $r \Z^2$ and all annuli of the form $A(z,2r,R/4)$ where $z$ is a lattice point and get upper and lower bounds of the form $r^{\alpha -2}$ for seeing this six arms event in anywhere (in any annulus of the form $A(z_0,r,R)$).
+Hence if this goes to zero, we must have $\alpha>2$.

 Let $D_t = \disc \setminus \gamma(0,t]$ and define the following event event $E(r,R) = E_\rho(r,R)$ on $\xs(\disc)$: Define $E(r,R)$ as the event that there exists $(s,t) \in [0,\tau]^2$ with $s<t$ such that \begin{itemize} \item $\diam \big( \, \gamma[s,t] \, \big) \geq R$ and \item there exists a crosscut $C$, $\diam( C ) \leq r$, that separates $\gamma(s,t]$ from $B(1,\rho)$ in $\disc \setminus \gamma(0,s]$. \end{itemize} Denote the set of such pairs $(s,t)$ by $\mathcal{T}(r,R)$.